 Tuition and Fee Exemption

-- Any student who was adopted from the Department on any date after May 5, 1997.
+- He or she was adopted from the Department of Children and Families after May 5, 1997;

 **The exemption remains valid until the student reaches 28 years of age.
 See § 1009.25(1)(c), (d), Fla.
 Stat.